mikesol/wags-course/FIRST_STEPS/09_APPENDING_THINGS.md

 ## Sequencing futures

 The last thing we'll do is append entire futures.
 This is a great way to combine sections of music into larger works.
 For those using wags as a composition environment, appending futures is a _must_.
+It's what allows us to work with logical sections of a piece of music.

 Let's create three different futures.
 We can audition each one.
 Here's future 1.